fiatconnect/specification/fiatconnect-api.md

 ###### 3.2.1.5.3.2.5. `IssuedTooEarly`

-If the `issued-at` field is before the server's current timestamp, the server MUST respond with an `IssuedTooEarly` error.
+If the `issued-at` field is after the server's current timestamp, the server MUST respond with an `IssuedTooEarly` error.

 ###### 3.2.1.5.3.2.6. `ExpirationTooLong`